 We have received 510(k) regulatory clearance in the United States, a CE mark in Europe, and ANVISA approval in Brazil for a number of our devices that are designed for spinal fusion surgery.
-To date, more than 33,000 of our silicon nitride devices have been implanted into patients, with an 8-year successful track record.
+To date, more than 28,000 of our silicon nitride devices have been implanted into patients, with an 8-year successful track record.
+In December 2016, we re-filed an FDA 510(k) submission for clearance in the United States of a modified novel composite spinal fusion device that combines porous and solid silicon nitride, and obviates the need for bone grafts that is comparable to our commercially-available Valeo®C cervical implants.